- 8

 - March

-What if SAP, Oracle, Odoo, and Saeree ERP could exchange data instantly — without forcing everyone onto the same platform?
-The answer isn't building a universal platform, but using "universal standards" for data exchange — just as countries don't all speak the same language, but agree to use English as a "lingua franca" for international trade.
+What if SAP, Oracle, Odoo, and Saeree ERP could exchange data instantly — without forcing everyone onto the same system?
+The answer: you don't need a single platform.
+Just use "open standards" for data exchange — just like countries that don't speak the same language agree to use English as a "common language" for international trade.

-What's the Problem? — Why Can't ERP Systems Understand Each Other
+What's the Problem? — Why Can't ERP Systems Communicate?

-Most organizations run multiple systems — one ERP, a separate accounting system, another vendor for warehouse management.
+Most organizations run multiple systems — one ERP, a separate accounting system, a different warehouse platform.
 Each one "speaks a different language."
 Data from SAP can't be sent directly to Oracle — someone has to manually convert the format every time.

 |---|---|

-The Answer: Use "Universal Standards," Not a "Universal Platform"
+The Answer: Use "Open Standards," Not a "Single Platform"

-Instead of forcing every organization onto the same ERP (which is impossible) — have every system agree: "when exchanging data, use the same format."
+Instead of forcing every organization to switch to the same ERP (which is impossible) — have all systems agree that "when sending data to each other, use the same format."

 ┌─────────┐ Peppol/UBL ┌─────────┐